Kristina01111000/Drws_site/README.md

 - Look at the patreon site for any issues

-- justified text on whole site, it doesn't appear to work for mobile
-- figure out a new sentence or something for the top homepage columns -> Dr. W is doing this

 11/16
 - When we get quizzes back fix the titles of the quizzes
 - He is going to write a blurb for the quizzes
 - He will add remove a sentence from the paragraphs on the homepage
-- Fix footer

 - talk about qr code -> did he already print the cards?